abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/5-Angular-Services.md

     ```

 - We use `@Injectable` decorator to inject the service into other components

   - This enables Angular to inject the service as an instance of the class in the component where it is needed **(dependency injection)**

+  > Another alternative is to add the service in the `[providers] array in the module` to provide the service in the module's components **(not recommended anymore ❌, because it's not tree-shakable and creates multiple instances of the service class)**

 - We use `provided: 'root'` to provide the service in the root module **so that it can be used in the whole application**

 ---